-Did you know that the average middle-class Americans need to save at least $1 million to retire comfortably?
-This and various other intriguing money facts have been revealed in the recent Netflix mini series Money, Explained.
+Did you know that the average middle-class American need to save at least $1 million to retire comfortably?
+This and various other intriguing money facts have been revealed in the Netflix mini-series Money, Explained.

 The five-episode docuseries makes complicated personal finance topics like retirement savings and student loans entertaining and understandable for casual viewers.
 It talks about money and its many minefields, from credit cards to gambling and ‘get-rich-quick schemes’.